Why and whence the Hilbert space in quantum theory?: On (a quantum) Pythagoras theorem

-and it dictates what the rule \eqref{mul} has to be \cite[p.~9]{br2}.
+and it is it that dictates what the rule \eqref{mul} has to be \cite[p.~9]{br2}.
 This fact alone says that lengths, squares, and volumes do exist not on their own account but are tied to the abstraction \lvs, which is not so obvious when proceeding from their everyday understanding or from the classical physics.

-After having ascertained the quadraticity of the scaling, \ie\ once eqs.~\eqref{mul}--\eqref{distr} together with involution $\cal N[\frak c^*\bo\cdot\ketPsi]=\cal N[\frak c\bo\cdot\ketPsi]$ have led to the expression
+After having ascertained the quadraticity of the scaling, \ie\ once eqs.~\eqref{mul}--\eqref{distr} together with involution $\cal N[\frak c^*\bcdot\ketPsi]=\cal N[\frak c\bcdot\ketPsi]$ have led to the expression

-(see \cite[sect.~5]{br2} for details), one reveals a distinction in operations $\{\bo\cdot, \times\}$ and disadvantage of the term $\smallc({\bo\cdot}\smallc)$"=multiplication. \begin{itemize} \item The intuitive perception of words `to scale vector by a number' does \emph{not} furnish the naturally anticipated `to change its length'.
-The construct $\cal N$ gives rise, in case of field $\bbR$, the square on a vector and, in the quantum $\bbC$"=case, the \SL.
+(see \cite[sect.~5]{br2} for details), one reveals a distinction in operations $\{\bcdot, \times\}$ and disadvantage of the term $\smallc({\bcdot}\smallc)$"=multiplication. \begin{itemize} \item The intuitive perception of words `to scale vector by a number' does \emph{not} furnish the naturally anticipated `to change its length'.
+The construct $\cal N$ gives rise, in case of field $\bbR$, the square on a vector and, in the quantum $\bbC$"=case, the \StatL.
 The question of length still stands. \end{itemize} Thus, leaving aside vectors and the \lvs\ itself, we conclude that the square (generalized) rather than the length is a primary quantitative entity both for the theorem and for the rule.
 But in both the cases, there has been `hardwired for free' the concept of orthogonality.

 The reason of this phenomenon is of course the multidimensionality of \lvs\ because, in case of $\dim\bbH=1$, the concept of linear independence goes away, and additivity and length are trivialized just into a number.
 Once $\dim\bbH>1$, there arise nonequivalent bases and arbitrariness in coordinates, and intuitive `1"=dimensional (\,$=$ quantitative) concept' the length must be created for vector.
 This is a \emph{non}trivial action since vector""---even the scholastic""---is an \emph{abstraction} far from merely the number.
 The nature of the latter is roughly speaking the `number of something' \cite[sect.~7.2]{br1}, while the `number of a multidimensional' is an ill"=defined semantics.
 Revision of the theorem is exactly what gives meaning to that.